Fateh-Studio/web-search-addon-for-offline-llm/README.md

 It connects llama.cpp to the internet.
 Any model you have can search the web and use up-to-date information.

 The main benefit is when international internet is cut off.
-Google and most search engines won't work, but this project uses an Iranian search engine called **Zarebin**.
+Google Chrome and most search engines won't work, but this project uses an Iranian search engine called **Zarebin**.
 Zarebin works great during internet outages in Iran and finds more accessible, relevant Persian sites than other local search engines like Bertina, Gerdoo, and others.

 You ask a question, the project searches the web, extracts text from pages, and combines it with your model's knowledge (the same model you run in llama.cpp) to give an accurate answer.
 You can even ask it in one prompt to "search the web about X" and "answer Y from your own knowledge" — it does exactly that.